witjoh/enigma2_dreambox_scanner/README.md

 enigma2_dreambox_scanner
 ========================

-A plex movie scanner using the ts.meta info for sreambox recorded satellite movies
+A plex movie scanner using the ts.meta info for dreambox recorded satellite movies

 This is a first attemp, with much to many debugging, to get a better insight how movie scanners interact wit the Plex Media Server.